Nikon Nikkor 50mm f/1.2 AI-s Review

 The 50mm f/1.2 Ai-S has 7 optical elements in 6 groups and uses a traditional spherical design which can explain the relatively reasonable price.
 The lens weighs in at around 359g but it feels much heavier than that.
 The lens has a 9 blade diaphragm that allows for a more pleasant and creamier bokeh, which is an important feature in a wide aperture lens where a shallow depth of field is sought-after.
 The lens has a minimum aperture of f/16, which is standard for a fast prime.
 So to sum up the boring specification, it is not a complicated lens, it has 9 aperture blades to keep the bokeh nice and smooth and if you stop it down to f16, then you should get some nice sun stars(if that is your type of thing you like to shoot).

-The lens handles really well, and as like I mentioned above, it is a compact, heavy lens so it works well on heavier cameras like a full-frame body of the D3s, D4, D5 bodies as well as the older heavier film cameras.
+The lens handles really well, and as I have mentioned above, it is a compact, heavy lens so it works well on heavier cameras like a full-frame body of the D3s, D4, D5 bodies as well as the older heavier film cameras.
 The manual focus ring is buttery smooth and it makes my other manual focus AIS lens seem like they were constructed in China, as this one just glides into focus.
 Not to stiff, not to lose, just the perfect amount of tension of the focus ring.

 As good as the focus ring is, focusing the lens is not easy.
 The digital rangefinder is not up to the job, and even when using a split-screen or live view, it was extremely difficult in the beginning.
 It was on my old film cameras that I got used to focusing this lens as they have much better viewfinders for faster lens, and I slowly learned how to use this lens probably.